GITIWARII/NewExercises/README.md

-# This Repository Solutions of Exercises 6,7 and Coding challenges1,2,3.
+# This Repository contains Solutions of Exercises 6,7 and Coding challenges1,2,3.